Six keys to punting success

 David Duffield

-1. Set realistic expectations from the start
+1. Set realistic expectations

-• Long-term profit on turnover (POT) of 10–15% is achievable
+• Long-term profit on turnover of 10 to 15 per cent is a strong result

-If your goal is to win $25,000 per year at 10% POT, you’ll need to turn over roughly $250,000 annually.
-That’s about $1,000 per betting day if you bet five days a week.
+If your goal is to win $25,000 a year at 10 per cent profit on turnover, you’ll need to turn over roughly $250,000 annually.
+Betting five days a week, that’s about $1,000 in turnover per day.

-2. Accept that losing runs are inevitable
+2. Losing runs are unavoidable

-• Racing outcomes are uncertain
+• Racing outcomes are uncertain, even when the form is clear

 • Prices reflect probability, not certainty

-Why staking matters
+Why staking is the lever that matters

-• Chasing losses magnifies damage
+• Chasing losses magnifies the damage, every time

 Typical market percentages